lmfit/lmfit-py/doc/builtin_models.rst

 There are many peak-like models available.
 These include :class:`GaussianModel`, :class:`LorentzianModel`, :class:`VoigtModel` and some less commonly used variations.
+The :meth:`guess_starting_value` methods for all of these make a fairly crude guess for the value of ``amplitude``, but also set a lower bound of 0 on the value of ``sigma``.

 :class:`GaussianModel`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~